Our Grants

 As we begin to transition to an altered resemblance of normalcy, we must not forget the effort that it took to get us here.
 Our community is full of first responders including those that put their lives on the line to deliver food and groceries to people during the peak of pandemic.
 We must also not forget the members of our community that we lost during the pandemic.
 We must continue to honor and respect their legacies and sacrifices.

-It is with this in mind that the Trust is excited to offer this request for proposals that seeks to support projects that Cultivate Joy in the Grove Hall Community that enable community members to connect, take a deep breath and find solace.
+It is with this in mind that the Trust is excited to offer this request for proposals that seeks to support projects that help the Grove Hall Community get TOUGH and enable community members to connect, take a deep breath and find solace together.

 The Grove Hall Trust seeks to support projects that focus on building connections between community members post pandemic.
 This list below is meant to provide a limited purview of the types of projects that the Trust seeks to support, however it is not all-inclusive.
 Funding Request should not exceed $2,500.